fmanzoor3/predicting-house-prices/README.md

 The raw data was preprocessed to handle missing values, encode categorical variables, and normalize numerical features.

 ## Methodology
 1. **Web Scraping**: Used web scraping techniques and a web driver to collect data from the real estate website.
+The code for this web scraping is located in the `src` folder.
 2. **Exploratory Data Analysis (EDA)**: Analysed the distribution and relationships of the features and target variable (house price).
 3. **Data Splitting**: Split the dataset into training and testing sets to evaluate the model's performance.
 4. **Multivariable Regression**: Built a multivariable regression model to predict house prices.